Percentage Anti Dive on Front Solution

 How to Calculate Percentage Anti Dive on Front?

-Percentage Anti Dive on Front calculator uses Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle) to calculate the Percentage Anti Dive Front, The Percentage anti dive on front formula is defined as the ratio between the height of where the tire force vector crosses the center of gravity plane expressed as a percentage.
+Percentage Anti Dive on Front calculator uses Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle) to calculate the Percentage Anti Dive Front, Percentage Anti Dive on Front formula is defined as a measure of the anti-dive characteristics of a vehicle's front suspension, which affects its handling and stability during braking and acceleration, providing a numerical value to quantify its performance.
 Percentage Anti Dive Front is denoted by %ADf symbol.

 How to calculate Percentage Anti Dive on Front using this online calculator?
 To use this online calculator for Percentage Anti Dive on Front, enter Percentage Front Braking (%Bf), Side View Swing Arm Height (SVSAh), Side View Swing Arm Length (SVSAl), Height of CG above Road (h) & Wheelbase of Vehicle (b) and hit the calculate button.
 Here is how the Percentage Anti Dive on Front calculation can be explained with given input values -> 2.7 = (60)*(0.2/0.6)/(10/1.35).